Most of us will probably at least be familiar with "˜E. coli" short for Escherichia coli O157.

 Water filter to reduce E. coli

-Doulton Water Filters use specialist ceramic technology to remove 99.99% of pathogenic bacteria such as E. coli.
+Doulton Water Filters use specialist ceramic technology to remove up to 99.99% of pathogenic bacteria such as E. coli.

 Take control with Doulton